TIBCOSoftware/mashling/README.md

 * Complements Service Meshes
 * Co-exists with API management platforms in a federated API Gateway model

-Project Mashling consists of the following open source repos:
+Project Mashling consists of the following components:

-* [mashling](http://github.com/TIBCOSoftware/mashling): This is the main repo that includes the below components
+* [mashling](http://github.com/TIBCOSoftware/mashling): This is the main repo that includes the below components:
   - A mashling-cli to build customized Mashling apps
   - A mashling-gateway to run supported features out of the box
   - Mashling triggers and activities
   - Library to build Mashling extensions

 * [mashling-recipes](http://github.com/TIBCOSoftware/mashling-recipes): This is the repo that includes recipes that illustrate configuration of common microgateway patterns.
-These recipes are curated and searchable via [mashling.io](http://mashling.io)
+These recipes are curated and searchable via [mashling.io](http://mashling.io).

+* [mashling.io](http://mashling.io): Project Mashling also comes with a searchable collection of curated recipes for common microgateway patterns.
+To get started:

+  - Find a recipe that is of interest to you
+  - Browse the details on the recipe
+  - Use the "Try it now" button to download the corresponding pre-created Mashling application
+  - Each recipe comes with detailed usage instruction.
+A recipe README file, as an example [here](https://github.com/TIBCOSoftware/mashling-recipes/blob/master/recipes/event-dispatcher-router-mashling/README.md)

 Additional developer tooling is included in below open source repo that contains the VSCode plugin for Mashling configuration:
 * [VSCode Plugin for Mashling](https://github.com/TIBCOSoftware/vscode-extension-mashling)